 Overall, there are some challenges with the seat, but I still like it a lot.
 For the price, I’d expect it to be easier to install and have a longer crotch buckle — but as with all things in life — nothing’s perfect!

-The new Maxi-Cosi Magellan (and Magellan Max) is a good option if you’re looking for a long-lived, luxury(ish) car seat, and you have plenty of space in the back seat.
-Though the installation is more difficult than most, the seat itself has good safety features, is comfortable and good looking, and is easy to adjust and clean.
+Bottom line: The new Maxi-Cosi Magellan (and Magellan Max) is a good option if you’re looking for a long-lived, luxury(ish) car seat, and you have plenty of space in the back seat.
+Though the installation is more difficult than most, the seat itself has good safety features, is comfortable and good looking, and is super easy to adjust and clean.
 Though be aware of the tiny cup holders and the short crotch buckle.